Meet our 2023 Scholars

 I’m Eli, I have lived, studied, and worked in Nottinghamshire for over 7 years.
 I work in equality, diversity and inclusion at the University of Nottingham and my project will explore race equality initiatives in the US.
 I hope to exchange ideas and bring over innovation and good practice to implement within my work at the university and beyond.

 Meet our 2021 Scholars

-I’m Zaimal and I work for Nottingham City Council, working with communities and partners to tackle hate crime.
-I am passionate about bringing people together across differences and my project will study the American experience of bridging divides and finding healing.
-I will be exploring approaches to build cohesion focused on three main themes: i) differences of identity, ii) differences of opinion, and iii) healing after prejudice based significant events.
+I’m Zaimal and I am passionate about bringing people together across difference.
+I work as Senior Campaigns Officer for The Fawcett Society, a charity campaigning for gender equality.
+My project will study the American experience of bridging divides and finding healing, focusing on three main themes: i) differences of identify, ii) differences of opinion, and iii) healing after prejudice based significant events.